-A word processor is a software application used to create, store, and print documents.
-Today, word processors are one of the most commonly used software programs on computers, with Microsoft Word being the most popular word processor.
+A word processor is a software application use to create, store, and print documents.
+Today, word processors are one of the most common use software programs on computers, with Microsoft Word being the most popular word processor in computer.

 Word processors are used to create, edit and print documents, and well as save them electronically.